lambdaisland/funnel/README.md

 ## What is it?

-Funnel is a WebSocket server.
+Funnel is a WebSocket relay.
 It accepts connections from multiple clients, and then acts as a go-between, funneling messages between them.
 Messages can be addressed at a specific client, or broadcasted to a selection of clients.

 ## What is it for?

+Funnel grew out of the need to persist connections with JavaScript runtimes.
+When tooling (a REPL, a test runner, a remote object browser) needs a connection to a JavaScript runtime (say, a browser tab), then it has to wait for the browser tab to connect back.
+There is no way to query for existing runtimes and connect to them, we can only spawn a new one, and wait for it to call back.

 Funnel forms a bridge between developer tooling and JavaScript runtimes.
 It keeps persistent connections to runtimes so individual tools don't have to.
 This